CDCgov/cdh-lava-react/readme.md

 8. Reports can be delivered in a variety of formats such as Excel, PDF, Word, PPT and online.
 9. Reports can be distributed to any user inside or outside the organization.
 10. Report publication can be scheduled via a standard recurring time based schedule or via trigger email or http call.
 Triggers allow for the earliest possible distribution of report when an ETL job finishes.
+11. An audit log report is available for all report runs with status, duration and other meta data.
+A retry interval can be configured.
+12. There is no limit on the number of external subscribers or subscriptions per report.

 ## Getting Started